-Up to 49% of the Investment Fund's assets may be held in bank balances pursuant to § 7 of the General Terms of Contract.
+Up to one third of the Investment Fund's assets may be held in bank balances pursuant to § 7 of the General Terms of Contract.

-Up to 10% of the Investment Fund's value may be held in investment units pursuant to § 8 of the "General Investment Conditions".
+Up to 10% of the Investment Fund's assets may be held in all investment units permissible pursuant to § 8 of the General Terms of Contract.
 The investment units acquired under repurchase agreements shall be included in the investment limits of § 207 and § 210(3) KAGB.